mc962/mono_rm/README.md

 A small sample project that can be used to test MonoRM can be found here (coming soon).

-Relevant OS database drivers must be set up by user in order for gem and dependencies to install.
+Relevant OS database drivers must be set up by user in order for gem and dependencies to install (Instructions for PostgreSQL installation coming soon).

 MonoRM was designed to work with several configuration files to allow for user customization.